How to Get a Restraining Order Against a Minor

-The lawyers at the Rodriguez Law Group handles countless juvenile restraining order cases every year.
-If you are related to a child who is being abused and would like to have us help you keep them safe, please give us a call and schedule a free initial consultation at our law office in Los Angeles.
+The lawyers at The Rodriguez Law Group handle many juvenile restraining order cases every year.
+Please give us a call and schedule a free initial consultation at our law office in Los Angeles.

 Common Restrictions in California Juvenile Restraining Orders

 When a court issues a protective order against a minor, it restricts the behavior they can engage in and the activities they can pursue.
 A short sampling of some of the most common restrictions included in injunctions of this nature would include:

 - Communication Restrictions: Restrained persons usually cannot call, text, or otherwise contact protected persons.